DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 - veMINT is locked sMINT

 ## Auction NFTs
 Every day, an NFT is auctioned by the DAO.
+These are candy themed NFTs, not NFTs from the CryptoHoots ecosystem.
 The winning bidder joins all other NFT auction winners in splitting 25% of all bonding fees.
 The auction NFT winner also gets a premium on voting rights.
 An auction NFT win entitles the winner to 10 million veMINTs apart from any other veMINTs the owner possesses.

 ## Who are the DAO members and voters?
 Anyone holding MINTs of any flavor is a DAO member.